The right technology can make running your business easier and more efficient.

 1. Write a 'must have' and 'nice to have' list

-Your ‘must have’ list should be short and outline the features that are absolutely necessary for your business.
-This 'must have' list will align with your digital strategy.
+- 'must have' – this list should be short and outline the features that are absolutely necessary for your business.
+Your 'must have' list will align with your digital strategy.

-The ‘nice to have’ list can be much broader.
-List the features in order of importance, encompassing all the capabilities that will make running your business easier.
+- 'nice to have' – this list can be much broader.
+List the features in order of importance, including all the capabilities that will make running your business easier.

-Here are some general questions to ask yourself:
+Here are some general questions to ask yourself when considering new technologies:

 - What are your reasons for buying it?